Special Education Guide vs Bildungsberater in Bavaria: Which One Do You Actually Need?

 Who This Comparison Is NOT For

-- Families already in active litigation before the Verwaltungsgericht — you need a Fachanwalt, not a guide or a Bildungsberater
+- Families already in active litigation before the Verwaltungsgericht — check the court notice and obtain specialist legal advice; a guide is not a substitute for case-specific advice

 - Families looking for private tutoring or Nachhilfe — that's a different service entirely